🎁 Give the #1 gift request of 2024... a ZTM membership gift card! 🎁

 Watch this 2-minute video below.
 Aldo does a great job breaking it down 👇

-Being a Full-Stack Developer requires more skills and knowledge, but it also pays better because you’re a one-stop shop for getting things built.
+This does mean that being a Full-Stack Developer requires more skills and knowledge, but it also pays better because you’re a one-stop shop for getting things built.

 For example: